 Phone: 773-370-1088 | Hours: Tuesday-Saturday 10am-4pm

 Eric was born and bred in the City of Chicago.
-He lives up on the north side in an ivy covered 1920's two flat with his wife, teenage kids and three cats.
+He lives up on the north side in an ivy covered 1920's two flat.
 In his front yard you will find a garden of native Midwestern wild flowers and grasses, while in back you will find a 25 year old grape vine, an apple and cherry tree, and a patio of old Chicago paving stones.

 Eric has always loved music of every type - in college he had both a world and classical music radio show.
 He played guitar in many rock bands both at school and in the city.
 He can play a number of instruments, just not very well!
 In his basement he had a workshop where he would make furniture, guitars, amplifiers, and effects pedals.
 He and his brother would record strange music in their basement studio as well as brew 15 gallon batches of beer.

 In his 20's he lived in Spain and Egypt where he taught English.
 Returning to Chicago, he continued to teach at city and community colleges before dropping everything to go to the Chicago School of Violin Making.
 He then worked at smaller shops, moving up to more established businesses, and by his 30's was contracting violin and bow work from some of Chicago's finest dealers.
 He continued to learn and hone his skills by spending time working with Yung Chin in New York and attending the Oberlin workshop whenever he could afford it.
 He owes a debt of gratitude to the generosity and knowledge of more experienced craftsmen like Michael Darnton and Jerry Pasewicz who helped him along the way.